-CTE 2001 CPAS PREP
+CTE 1001 CPAS PREP

 This course will present an overview of the skills needed to pass the MS-CPAS Exam upon exit of the program.
 The objectives are a combination of the core class presented in the Business and Office Related Technology Cluster mandated by the Mississippi Department of Education.
-Student will take the MS-CPAS exam the last semester before graduation from the BOT program.
+Student will take the MS-CPAS exam the last semester before graduation.
 Credit, one semester hour.